lukaszklis/homepage-old/_posts/2015-06-22-to-bem-or-not-to-bem-part-3.md

 ## Case Study: Refactoring Flash Messages

-You can see a flash message on [Wimdu](http://www.wimdu.com/)'s website in a few places – some short text with some instructions for the user, for instance, a message about having a voucher applied on the checkout page.
+You can see a flash message on [Wimdu](http://www.wimdu.com/)'s website in a few places—some short text with some instructions for the user, for instance, a message about having a voucher applied on the checkout page.

 This is how the flash messages look: